 - Start a YouTube channel

 Building a self-hosted blog that you own is crucial to long-term success as an affiliate marketer.
-It’s also convenient.
+It’s also convenient, especially if you fancy search engine optimization.
 It gives you a place to put your affiliate links, a place to build funnels, and a means to attracting traffic all in one.
 You can also put links on a YouTube channel and attract traffic that way, but obviously your options with YouTube are more limited.

 An affiliate blog paired with a popular YouTube channel is a potent combination.
 On your blog and channel you can create product reviews and tutorials, as well as educational or entertaining content about the niche.
 You can sell directly to people via your posts and videos, or you can capture their emails via an optin form and remarket to them with email marketing or targeted ads.

 Being a blogger comes with quite a few fun perks, even if its not quite the same as employee benefits!
 As you gain success people will approach you more and more regarding your blog and writing.

 Clickbank University – Clickbank University is a premium affiliate marketing course prepared and taught by the staff of Clickbank themselves.
 It teaches a very “hands on” method for making money with affiliate marketing – try this course if you’re not afraid to get your hands dirty!

 12 Minute Affiliate – 12 Minute Affiliate is the most popular marketing course on Clickbank – even more popular than CB University!
 It will appeal to a different crowd though – 12 Minute Affiliate is all about “plug and play” systems and spending little time working, as the name would suggest.